teambit/docs/docs/environments/environment-services.md

 > Even though different types of components, e.g. React and Node components, run on different servers (one for each environment) the workspace is explored and navigated through as if it where a single server.

-### Preview

-Runs the bundler and sets its configurations for component "production" previews for tagged versions (seen in the remote scope as well as in the workspace UI, for previous component versions).
-This includes the 'compositions' as well as the documentation shown in the 'Overview' tab.

 ### Package

 Generates the node module package for components, with properties set by the environment.